fac-15/project-ideas/README.md

 Every member of FAC15 is encouraged to contribute an issue, although you are not required to.

-Please contribute by opening an issue and filling in the template:
+Please contribute by opening an issue and filling in the template.

+We're looking for **problems, not solutions**, so even if you do have an idea in mind about how to solve this, you should explore how to solve this issue **as a team** once projects have been selected.

 ### Template: